smajda/todo_django/README.md

 **2: jQuery, AJAX & Login**

-At first, I didn't know jQuery: I had only used it for Bootstrap.
+At first, I didn't know jQuery.
+I had only used it for Bootstrap.
 A key part of my user interface was selecting items from the right-side and having it show on the left-side.
 To that end, I learned jQuery to execute code upon clicking certain elements.

 To show the selected item on the left-side, I planned on Django serving new HTML files.
 That would require a page refresh, and wondered if there was a better way.
-Googling led me to AJAX requests.
+Google searching led me to AJAX requests.
 After some learning, trying and failing, I implemented a basic AJAX request to retrive the appropriate record from postgres.
 I then learned to use jQuery to populate the text of DOM elements.
 AJAX requests are also used in updating the completion status of an item.

 As previously mentioned, having a login feature would improve the user experience.
-This would be the first time I'd implement such a feature, and I was grateful for the great Django community.
+This was the first time I ever implemented such a feature, and I was grateful for the great Django community.
 The series of youtube videos were super helpful; it taught me enough to implement a login page.
-From there I added a new field to the model for username, so that the right items could be shown to the right users.
-The code was updated to account for the username field and would now require user login.
+From there I added a new field to the database for username, so that the right items could be shown to the right users.
+The code was updated to account for the username field and now require user login.
 Once complete, the end result worked as I had hoped.

 **3: I'm A Better Web Dev**

 Tying into the previous three, accomplishing a project like this has shown me a lot of new ways to solve challenges.
-Having gone through database managment, UI design, login authentication and deployment for a simple project like this gives me new appreciation for the many web applications that I rely on.
+Having gone through managing a database, UI design, login authentication and deployment for a this small project gives me new appreciation for the many web applications that I rely on.
 The fact that I accomplished this feels me with the spirit to learn new things and move on to tackle new, bigger, better projects.

 # Resources & References
 **Other people's code**